LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/branches.rst

 Run the program to make sure it works.
 Save your code.
 Then stage it for a commit.
-Do not push it at this moment.
+Do NOT push it at this moment.
 We will work on that step in the studio.

 ``dec-point`` feature branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Return to your ``main`` branch.
 The code from your ``pos-neg`` branch won't be there and that's good.
-In this branch we are going to add a method to check for a decimal point.
+In this branch we are going to add a method to check for a decimal point and nothing else.

+Create a new branch called ``dec-point``.
+On this branch you will add the following code:

 In the ``NumberChecks`` class, add the following code below ``EvenOrOddCheck``:

+.. _dec-point-branch:

 .. admonition:: Example